PX4/PX4-Devguide/en/middleware/micrortps.md

 Possible use cases include communicating with robotics libraries for computer vision, and other use cases where real time data to/from actuators and sensors is essential for vehicle control.

-> **Note** FastRTPS is not intended as a replacement for MAVLink.
-MAVLink remains the most appropriate protocol for communicating with ground stations, gimbals, cameras, etc. (although FastRTPS may open other opportunities for working with some peripherals).
+> **Note** Fast-RTPS is not intended as a replacement for MAVLink.
+MAVLink remains the most appropriate protocol for communicating with ground stations, gimbals, cameras, etc. (although Fast-RTPS may open other opportunities for working with some peripherals).

 <span></span>
 > **Tip** RTPS can be used over slower links (e.g. like radio telemetry, but care should be taken not to overload the channel.